indykiss/ranking_scraper/README.md

 - If top 100, output top 100
 - If all, output all
 - If rank number, output the company in that rank
+-

+Notes from Avi's video walkthrough:
+1. Plan project, expected outcome
+2. Start with project structure.
+Google is ok.
+Look at guides and the restaurant example.
+3. Start with entry point- the file run
+4. Force that into CLI interface
+5. Stub out interface
+6. Make things real
+7. Make objects
+8. Program
+9. (what?)

 ## Installation